bhauman/lein-figwheel/README.md

   (ra/cljs-repl))
 ```

-As you can see with humble beginnings you can build up an arbitrary functionality.
+As you can see with humble beginnings you can build up arbitrary
+functionality.

 Read more about the [`clojure.main`](http://clojure.org/repl_and_main) command line options